andyxanthos/auto-database/README.md

 auto-database
 ===============

-A simple crud app built in Rails.
+A simple app built in Rails.
 A collaboration with [asertk](http://github.com/asertk).